Book St. Mark's Campanile Tickets

 • Height: 98.6 meters

-• Materials Used: Marbles and stones
+• Materials used: Marbles and stones

-• No. of Steps to the Top: 323 steps
+• No. of steps: 323 steps

-Plan Your Visit to St. Mark’s Campanile
+Plan your visit to St. Mark’s Campanile

 St. Mark’s Campanile opening hours